 Teletherapy, a form of telehealth, is the process of providing occupational, physical, or speech therapy sessions virtually.
 Teletherapy is used when an in-person session is not possible.
 This requires both parties to have appropriate equipment and software, which can differ based on the setting or patient population.

 Therapy is predominantly an in-person treatment which often requires therapists to physically guide body mechanics, modify a situation, or provide tactile cues to complete an intervention.
 Even before COVID-19, teletherapy had become slightly more prevalent in recent years.
 This virtual form of therapy originally emerged in settings such as school-based occupational therapy where there was better access to technology, and where school schedules did not always accommodate an in-person visit.
 The small amount of therapy-based telehealth being provided before COVID-19 was limited to situations that did not easily allow for in-person visits, such as patients in rural areas or individuals with an immune deficiency.
 And these teletherapy visits could only happen if approved by insurance.

-How Teletherapy is Being Used Now
+How Teletherapy is Being Used in 2021

 The coronavirus pandemic has affected so many aspects of daily life, including therapy.
 Therapists who solely provided in-person sessions previously have found themselves adapting to virtual therapy sessions almost overnight.
 This sudden change has resulted in telehealth being used much more frequently and in a variety of different outpatient settings, including hand therapy, early intervention, and more.